The 21 Best Things To Do in Bucharest, Romania

 If you want a break from sightseeing whilst in Bucharest, there are a number of lovely parks and gardens in and around the city centre, perfect if you’re looking for a quiet spot to relax or take a walk.
 The Cismigiu Gardens are a great place to pass some time, particularly during summer when it’s possible to rent a boat on the lake.

-Another spot to explore is the pleasant Park Carol – named after Romania’s first monarch, King Carol I. If you’re visiting the Arcul de Triumf you can also combine it with a visit to the large Herastrau park.
-There are plenty of parks to explore, so if the weather is good it’s well worth taking the time to enjoy one or two of them!
+Another spot to explore is the pleasant Park Carol, named after Romania’s first monarch, King Carol I. If you’re visiting the Arcul de Triumf, you can also combine it with a visit to the large Herastrau park.
+There are plenty of parks to explore, so if the weather is good, it’s well worth taking the time to enjoy one or two of them.

 One of many beautiful gardens or parks in Bucharest